Filters

 Sheer georgette fabric is a popular choice for dressy Chikankari kurtis and sarees.
 The transparency reveals the intricate embroidery in all its finery.
 Go for flowy georgette chikankari kurta, mint or sea green to complement the white threadwork.
 Take care of tiny snags while washing georgette.

-So when selecting a fabric for a Chikankari kurti, consider factors like - weather suitability, occasion, washability, drape, weave and transparency.
+So when selecting a fabric for a Chikankari Embroidered Kurti, consider factors like - weather suitability, occasion, washability, drape, weave and transparency.
 Natural fabrics work best to elevate the sophisticated embroidery.
 Avoid very thick, shiny or heavily textured fabrics that may overpower the delicate needlework.
 Choose hues that contrast well with the pristine white embroidery.

 Stay Cool in Bright Hues - Trending Colors for Chikankari Kurtis in Summer